Jtoosh/chess/notes.md

 - On clearData, because UserData, GameData, and AuthData are going to be on 3 separate SQL tables, it is accurate, and better practice, to have 3 separate clear methods, and call each of those, rather than one method that tries to clear all three.

 ### Phase 3 Notes

+- I had to figure out how the `.class` attribute works.
+My understanding now is that it only exists on Classes, and is a sort of static field that can be referenced.
+To get the class of an object, use `.getClass()`.
+To store/access a Class itself (I _**think**_), use the `Class<classname>` syntax.
+So `Class<T> genericClass` is a sort of static object of that class that can be passed around.